No Exit? Israel – Palestine

 “I would be remiss if I did not acknowledge the considerable controversy that your generous decision has generated.
 (Laughter.)
 In part, this is because I am at the beginning, and not the end, of my labors on the world stage.
 Compared to some of the giants of history who’ve received this prize – Schweitzer and King; Marshall and Mandela – my accomplishments are slight.”

 But he turned this to his advantage, at least in giving his speech.
 The speech became an exploration of the complex relationship between war and peace, as he put it: “the instruments of war do have a role to play in preserving the peace.
 And yet this truth must coexist with another – that no matter how justified, war promises human tragedy.”
 He further reflected upon the role of political leadership, particularly his.
-It was a speech about the social condition and peace and his confrontation . . .
+It was a speech about the social condition and peace and his confrontation with . . .

 Read more: Peace and the Social Condition: Barack Obama and the Nobel Peace Prize